arkency/posts/posts/2016-02-09-where-and-why-im-still-using-rails.md

 You can gradually separate the frontend and go into React.js (recommended!) and/or Redux.
 We wrote a book how to use [React.js with Rails](http://blog.arkency.com/rails-react/), but we also wrote a book full of examples (and +10 repos!) [how to start with React.js](http://blog.arkency.com/rails-react/).
 We have [a huge list of Arkency React.js resources](http://blog.arkency.com/2015/11/arkency-react-dot-js-resources/).
 I see the React/Redux movement as my frontend future.

-Heck, you can even move to DDD from a typical Rails codebase, if that's your king of thing (it is for me).
+Heck, you can even move to DDD from a typical Rails codebase, if that's your kind of thing (it is for me).

 OK, so that was the first reason when to use Rails - when you want to start quickly and you know how to gradually improve the code later on.